rofergon/Vcop-Collateral-system-hook-main/docs/deployment/SISTEMA_CORREGIDO_DESPLIEGUE.md

 **✅ Fully Functional and Documented System**

 This guide ensures successful deployment of the collateralized loan system with all implemented and verified fixes.
+Use the NEW automated commands for the best experience.